If you have allergies, you have lots of company. As many as 30% of U.S. adults and 40% of children are in the same boat as you.

 A second anaphylactic episode can happen up to 12 hours after the first one.

 The symptoms of anaphylaxis can come on suddenly.

 They can quickly go from a mild rash or runny nose to serious problems such as a hard time breathing, tightness in the throat, hives or swelling, nausea or vomiting, and fainting or dizziness.
 Some people can get a rapid pulse or their heart will stop beating.

 If you’ve had previous attacks or know you are at risk for anaphylaxis, your doctor might prescribe medicine that you can give yourself, or that someone else can give you.
-Adrenaclick, Auvi-Q, and EpiPen are injection devices loaded with this medicine.
+Adrenaclick, Auvi-Q, EpiPen, Symjepi or a generic version of an epinephrine auto-injector are devices loaded with this medicine.

 Carry this with you always and be aware of your allergy triggers.

 Call 911 and go straight to an emergency room at the first sign of trouble, even if you have used the injection device.
 Go even if you are starting to feel better, in case you have a delayed reaction.